 Currently supported Linux distributions usually install a recent version of Python 3.x by default.
 If not, they have apackage (.deb, .rpm, etc.) that you can install using their package manager.
 This is usually the easiest way to installPython.

 However, after you're done installing Python, you should verify that Tkinter works correctly.
-Start up a Python shell (e.g. /usr/bin/python3) and verify the install (see below).
+Start up a Python shell (e.g. /usr/bin/python3

-You may find that when you try to import tkinter that you get an error.
+that you get an error.
 Sometimes it will tell you that you need to install another package.
 If so, follow the instructions, and try again.
-It may also just give you Python's standard error message: 'ModuleNotFoundError: No module named 'tkinter'.
+It may also just give you Python's standard error message: 'ModuleNotFoundError: No module named 'tkinter'

-If you're getting an error saying 'No module named tkinter' (without the single quotes around the module name), you're probably using Python 2.
+(without the single quotes around the module name), you're probably using Python 2.
 This tutorial assumes Python 3.

 Sometimes Linux distributions separate out their Tkinter support into a separate package.
 That saves installing the Tcl/Tk libraries for people who are using Python but not Tkinter.
 If so, you'll need to find and install this package, which will also ensure that an appropriate version of the Tcl/Tk libraries are installed on your system.

 For example, running Ubuntu 20.04LTS, Python 3.8.2 is already installed.
-However, to use Tkinter, you need to install a separate package, named python3-tk:
+However, to use Tkinter, you need to install a separate package, named python3-tk

 In this case, that package provides Tcl/Tk 8.6.x libraries to be used with Python.